helium/HIP/0000-clarification-of-subdao-onboarding-fees.md

 ## Success Metrics

 This is successful if the onboarding fees provide Sybil resistance for the subDAOs and perform the minimum requirements for the network to function on Solana.

+This HIP proposes that devices for which the Minimum Onboarding Fee has not been burned are not eligible for rewards from the subDAO.